uwcirg/tb-mobile-app/src/Content/changelog/en.md

 - Make version number more readable, add to login screen
 - Fix display of warning message for demo site
 - Improve design of copyable text components
+- Workaround for bug where update popup was causing titles to be very large

 ## v2.5